jblanchette/wc3v/docs/DESIGN.md

 The replay contains an action for when a hero skill is learned, allowing us to keep track of which skills a hero has taken and the level of the given skill.
-This is also a good way to infer hero level - but may not always be accurate.
+This is also a good way to infer hero level - but will not be done at the exact time a hero leveled up.

 ### Player Position

-Warcraft 3 uses a starting random seed to encode where the player 'starting positions' should be on a given map.
+Warcraft 3 uses a random seed to determine game outcomes such as where the player 'starting positions' should be on a given map.
+This game seed is not currently understood.

-The engine will need to read the map `JASS` file and determine the possible list of starting locations, and then 'predict' where the player started based on their known movements.
+The engine can be told to read the map `JASS` file and determine the possible list of starting locations, and then 'predict' where the player started based on their known movements.
+Currently this is done manually - but for future proofing the wc3v engine should learn more about map + scripting data.

-In probably 99% of scenarios we will be able to guess correctly based on the assumption that a player will build at least their buildings near their starting position.
+In almost 99% of real game scenarios we will be able to guess correctly based on the assumption that a player will build at least their buildings near their starting position, as well as being able to rule out positions already set by other players.

 ### Backfilling

-As covered previously the `wc3v` map parser handles units in an unregistered state.
-The actions units and buildings can take while still in an unregistered state are all important to determining the state of the game.
+We previously mentioned the `wc3v` map parser sometimes handles units in an unregistered state.
+The actions units or buildings perform while still unregistered can be important to determining the state of the game.

+The backfill is performed by simulating the actions that we've stored in a compacted format alongside the gametime at which they occured.
+Simulating the events allows for unit actions to be canceled or detected, in the same ways registered units have.

+### Backfilling exampmles

 One common example can be seen in the test replay `test-backfill.wc3g`: